 Best for Active Sitting

 The Haworth Fern uses a unique edgeless design that eliminates the hard plastic rim found on most ergonomic chairs.
 This soft perimeter is highly beneficial for sciatica because it completely removes the risk of contact pressure against the hamstrings and sciatic nerve.
 The backrest mimics a human spine with a central frond and flexible leaves, allowing massive upper body mobility while keeping the lower pelvis locked in place.
 Our testers noted the seat cushion features a gradual waterfall slope and a depth adjustment of three inches.
-The optional forward tilt mechanism drops the seat pan slightly, keeping your hips elevated above your knees to maintain a healthy lumbar lordosis.
+The optional forward tilt mechanism drops the seat pan slightly, keeping your hips raised above your knees to maintain a healthy lumbar lordosis.

 The standard lumbar support on the Fern is notoriously aggressive and feels like a hard plastic bubble.
 We recommend ordering the chair without the additional lumbar balloon if you have a sensitive lower back, as the natural curve of the Fern’s frame provides sufficient support for most.
-It carries a premium price tag, but the flexible backrest makes it perfect for workers who constantly shift positions.
+It carries a premium price tag, but the flexible backrest makes it highly effective for workers who constantly shift positions.

 4. Secretlab Titan Evo 2022